 It’s easy to get excited about making changes in an organization when you’re the force behind the change, but everyone else may not share your enthusiasm.
 Let’s say you’re eager to move all customer relations into Oracle CRM.
 You’ve been working on this project in the background for a while, so you are ready to get started, but you’re getting resistance to change from all sides.
 Some people are digging in their heels and refusing to adopt the new system.
 Others are frustrated and confused by the software but are afraid to speak up.
 Meanwhile, morale is low, and tensions are high.
 If the situation is mishandled, the transition to Oracle CRM is bound to fail.
 While resistance is inevitable, it’s not insurmountable.
-To overcome it, you must understand the reasons behind the resistance to change and work with your team to get past them.
+To overcome it, you must understand the reasons behind the resistance and work to get past them.

 When employees do not trust or feel confident in the person making the change, their resistance to it can be a huge barrier.
 In fact, change advisor and author Rick Maurer believes that lack of confidence in change-makers is a cause of resistance to change in organizations that is most often overlooked.

 Maurer’s 3 Levels of Resistance are: I don’t get it, I don’t like it, and I don’t like you.
 That’s right — people may not resist the change itself but rather the person making it.
 Of course, “you” does not always refer to the change-maker specifically.
 It could also be someone the change-maker represents, such as corporate headquarters or a faceless CEO.